apache/gravitino/docs/webui.md

 The root directory contains the actual steps for the test cases.

 :::tip
  While writing test cases, running them in a local environment may not pose any issues.

  However, due to the limited performance capabilities of GitHub Actions, scenarios involving delayed DOM loading—such as the time taken for a popup animation to open—can result in test failures.

  To circumvent this issue, it is necessary to manually insert a delay operation, for instance, by adding such as `Thread.sleep(sleepTimeMillis)`.

  This ensures that the test waits for the completion of the delay animation before proceeding with the next operation, thereby avoiding the problem.

+ It is advisable to utilize the [`waits`](https://www.selenium.dev/documentation/webdriver/waits/) methods inherent to Selenium as a substitute for `Thread.sleep()`.
 :::